 I have experimented with the "tangzhong" technique, which involves cooking part of the flour and water into a roux that is mixed into the dough, with the goal of yielding an even more tender crumb.
 I found the loaf was improved but pretty marginally, and so I serve this simpler recipe that is less work and basically equivalent.
 I do add milk powder to the dough to yield a tender and sweeter loaf that browns more readily, but it can be omitted if you do not have access to it.
 If you wish to make the tangzhong version, combine 24g (8%) of the bread flour and 120g water and cook while whisking over medium heat until thickened.
-Let cool and then prepare the rest of the dough as directed using 276g bread flour and about 105g water; add the tangzhong slurry along with the rest of the ingredients.
+Let cool and then prepare the rest of the dough as directed using 276g bread four and about 105g water.

-I strongly recommend serving these with salted butter (try homemade) and additional Maldon salt for guests to sprinkle.
+I strongly recommend serving these with salted butter and additional Maldon salt for guests to sprinkle.

 Yields 8 rolls.